'This is for real' - journeyman Aliu sparks hockey reckoning

 The posts sent Nov.
 25 were thunder claps heard around hockey, alleging coach Bill Peters had directed racist slurs at him when the two were in the minors a decade ago and then tried to make sure he'd be demoted.

+Racism is of course not unheard of in hockey, but Aliu was taking aim at a veteran coach.
+And it was an extraordinary public accusation in perhaps the most private of professional sports in North America, where the idea that dirty laundry is always best kept behind closed doors is sacrosanct.

-It was an extraordinary public accusation in perhaps the most private of professional sports in North America.
-The allegations proved true and prompted Peters' resignation as coach of the Calgary Flames.
-Over the past month, other claims have cropped up and the NHL has swiftly moved to strengthen its personal conduct policies regarding racism and bullying.
+Almost overnight, Aliu's allegations proved true and prompted Peters' resignation as coach of the Calgary Flames.
+Over the past month, other claims have cropped up and the NHL has swiftly moved to strengthen its personal conduct policies regarding racism and bullying; it put every team official — from president to equipment manager — on notice that any similar incident must immediately be reported to league headquarters.

-Suddenly, Aliu was no longer just a long-forgotten defenseman who's played for 21 teams in six countries over the past 10 years.
+Suddenly, Aliu was no longer just a long-forgotten defenseman who's played for 21 teams in seven leagues and six countries over the past 10 years.
 He was an agent of change coming hard on the heels of two incidents that hover, still, over the first half of the NHL season.

 Long-time Canadian broadcaster Don Cherry was let go last month after calling immigrants “you people” during his Hockey Night in Canada segment.
 Then came Babcock's firing and word he had embarrassed Marner by revealing a list he asked the player to write that ranked Leafs players by work ethic.